Running along, you suddenly feel a sharp pain in your side. You slow down, stop, do the telltale side grab. Bend at the waist, breathe…

 Runners know, form is important.
 When you’re running along, you may be using up more energy than you need to, setting yourself up for fatigue, side stitches, strains and even stress fractures.
 If you want to hit the pavement regularly (and not burn out) you may need know how to improve your running form.

-So if you’re ready to feel better running (and even boost your time and stamina) here’s how to improve your form.
+So if you’re ready to feel better running (and even boost your time and stamina) check the best testosterone boosters at the link.

 Improve Your Running Form with Focus on Your Upper Body